SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Defining Side-Channel Privacy Attacks

 \subsection{Pairwise Distinguishability Attacks}

-Let us consider a specific class of prior $W$: those distributions over two values that place equal probability on either.
+Let us consider a specific class of prior $W$: those distributions over two values that give equal probability to each.
 This occurs when the attacker is evenly split between, say, whether the last URL entered by a target individual was \texttt{example1.com} or \texttt{example2.com}.
 Without the side-channel leakage, the baseline argmax-of-$W$ strategy results in a guess that is right $1/2$ of the time.
 With the side-channel leakage, we would like to bound the \emph{advantage} over that baseline chance.
 The adversary observes these side channels via the pairwise distinguishability game:

-\begin{definition}[Pairwise Distinguishability Game] Let $\attacker$ be an attacker and let $B$ be a binary executed in a CVM.
+\begin{definition}[Pairwise Distinguishability Game] Let $\attacker$ be an attacker, and let $B$ be a binary executed in a CVM.
 Let $\sidechannels_\attacker^B(D)$ denote the leakage function for $\attacker$ when running $B$ on input $D$.
-Assuming uniform prior $W$ over $\{x_0, x_1\}$, the distinguishability game plays as follows:
+Assuming uniform prior $W$ over $\{x_0, x_1\}$, the distinguishability game proceeds as follows:

-\begin{compactenum} \item (Input Preparation) $\rv{c}$ is chosen randomly from $\{0, 1\}$, such that user's data $x_\rv{c}$ is $x_0$ or $x_1$ with a 1/2 chance. \item (Before Input Ingestion) Attacker chooses Sybils $X$ \item (Input Ingestion) Whole dataset $D$ is formed by appending $x_\rv{c}$ to $X$ \item (After Report) $\attackeroutput_\attacker := \attacker(\sidechannels_\attacker^B(D))$ \end{compactenum}
+\begin{compactenum} \item (Input Preparation) $\rv{c}$ is chosen randomly from $\{0, 1\}$, such that user's data $x_\rv{c}$ is $x_0$ or $x_1$ with a 1/2 chance \item (Before Input Ingestion) Attacker chooses Sybils $X$ \item (Input Ingestion) Whole dataset $D$ is formed by appending $x_\rv{c}$ to $X$ \item (After Report) $\attackeroutput_\attacker := \attacker(\sidechannels_\attacker^B(D))$ \end{compactenum}